intrxx/Obsidian/Docs/PlayerStashSystem.md

 # Obsidian Player Stash System

-Here you can find a [youtube video]() showcasing the System. //todo
+Here you can find a [youtube video](https://www.youtube.com/watch?v=jK_RvB3hMKY) showcasing the System.

 You can also find a testable packaged game [here](https://github.com/intrxx/Obsidian/releases/tag/PlayerStashSystem_0.2.0).